 |Drive down a quiet street in Henderson.|

-Yesterday when Tom planned to visit my sister Susan with me, he knew it was important to bring along his laptop.
-Over these past years of world travel, he’s pieced together many interesting facts about my family’s ancestry and of course, including ongoing information on his own family.
+Yesterday when Tom planned to visit my sister Susan with me, he knew it was essential to bring along his laptop.
+Over these past years of world travel, he’s pieced together many exciting facts about my family’s ancestry and, of course, including ongoing information on his own family.

-As a long time member of Ancestry.com, paying the annual fees of approximately $300 per year since March 2006, he’s considered a heavy user.
-During idle times, while living in various countries throughout the world, he’s continued to research records of his ancestors, my ancestors and the ancestors of other family members including in-laws and others who may not be directly related via bloodline.
+As a long-time member of Ancestry.com, paying the annual fees of approximately $300 per year since March 2006, he’s considered a heavy user.
+However, during idle times, while living in various countries throughout the world, he’s continued to research records of his ancestors, my ancestors, and the ancestors of other family members, including in-laws and others who may not be directly related via bloodline.

-Many records seem to have begun once the ancestor(s) immigrated to the US in the 19th and 20th century.
-Many countries, due to wars and strife, don’t have public records available online that an enthusiastic amateur geneologist would be able to add to their repetoire of facts.
+Many records seem to have begun once the ancestor(s) immigrated to the US in the 19th and 20th centuries.
+Unfortunately, many countries, due to wars and strife, don’t have public records available online that an enthusiastic amateur genealogist would be able to add to their repertoire of facts.

-A few years ago, Tom and I both had our DNA profiles done via Ancestry.com resulting in a few surprises for each of us.
+A few years ago, Tom and I both had our DNA profiles done via Ancestry.com, resulting in a few surprises for each of us.
 This added further to Tom’s interest in continuing his research for both of us.
-Seeing one’s actual history via a DNA report further verifies that which one may have assumed about their heritage including many new morsels of information that may be surprising.
+In addition, seeing one’s actual history via a DNA report further verifies that which one may have assumed about their heritage, including many new morsels of information that may be surprising.

 In many cases, traveling to the country of origin may be the only recourse to extending the quality of the information going back many generations.
 Tom and I continue to discuss the prospect of spending time in Ireland furthering the search for his ancestors.
-My family history is more scattered and would present greater difficulty in finding information.
+But, unfortunately, my family history is more scattered and would present more incredible difficulty in finding information.

 For myself, I have less interest in the topic.
-After all, its Tom’s hobby, not mine.
-Besides, once I’ve completed the post each day, I prefer not to spend much time on my computer other than to research future travel related topics and others.
+After all, it’s Tom’s hobby, not mine.
+Besides, once I’ve completed the post each day, I prefer not to spend much time on my computer to research future travel-related topics and others.

 |Scene along the highway on our way to the Centennial area of North Las Vegas.|

-As we’ve discovered in many conversations with people we’ve met over the years, some have little interest in pursing information about their ancestors, while others are fascinated and curious.
+As we’ve discovered in many conversations with people, we’ve met over the years, some have little interest in pursuing information about their ancestors, while others are fascinated and curious.

 My sister Susan has been intrigued by the prospect of learning more about hers and my ancestry.
 As a result, Tom joined me yesterday in visiting her, bringing along his laptop and HDMI cord so she could watch the data on her TV monitor rather than on the small laptop monitor.

-Susan couldn’t have been more thrilled to see what Tom had discovered over these past years about our family history .
-It was delightful to see her enthusiasm and interest in the data he’d collected including copies of documents, photos and endless public records.
+Susan couldn’t have been more thrilled to see what Tom had discovered over these past years about our family history.
+It was delightful to see her enthusiasm and interest in the data he’d collected, including copies of documents, photos, and permanent public records.